 Experiential learning resources for the innovative educator

-Each of the New Year's-inspired activities included here could be implemented on your own; you can organize the experiences yourself.
-If you're looking for guidance or ready-made resources to implement these same activities, click on the activity link included to get to Experiential Learning Depot resources.
+Each of the New Years activity ideas included here could be implemented on your own; you can organize the experiences yourself rather than purchase the resources.
+But if you're looking for guidance and ease with ready-made resources, click on the activity links included under each activity description.

 1) Set Goals Through Artistic Expression